 Here are a few tips and advice to start with:

 Cyber criminals also use live pandemic spread maps to direct their malware delivery and spamming efforts worldwide.
-Sure enough, my spam filter caught a sudden surge of COVID-19 related spam emails.
+Sure enough, my spam filter caught a sudden surge of COVID-19 related spam emails in the last few days.

-Don't let your workforce get caught out - there are excellent tips and advice here about safeguarding against phishing attacks and it's well worth using these to send out a reminder to be vigilant.
+Don't allow your workforce get caught out - there are excellent tips and advice here on how to protect employees against phishing attacks and it's well worth using these to send out a reminder to always be vigilant.
+It only takes one slip and hackers get in, that is is a message that needs to be repeated again and again.

-While it is always a good idea to protect network traffic generated by your public services (e.g. web server) by using HTTPS, this is not what we are talking about.
+Whilst it's always a good idea to protect network traffic generated by your public services (e.g. web server) by using HTTPS, this is not what we are focusing on here.

-We are talking about protecting the traffic generated from maintaining and operating your IT estate, and especially that part that is managed/hosted by DCL, or on AWS, Azure, or any other IaaS cloud provider.
-This traffic carries some of the most business sensitive information, so this should be especially safeguarded.
+Our focus is about protecting the traffic generated from maintaining and operating your IT estate, and especially that part that is managed/hosted by AWS, Azure, or any other IaaS cloud provider.
+This traffic carries some of the most business sensitive information, so it needs to be especially safeguarded.
 While this is often done by establishing a site-to-site IPSec VPN connection between your office and your IT service hosted elsewhere, remote working in times of lock down would not be protected by this solution.
-And semi-permanent working from home is here to stay.
-There's a lot more information about this on the ZDNet.com site here which is worth a read.
+As it looks as if semi-permanent working from home is here to stay, it's worth reading about - there's a lot more information to be found on the ZDNet.com site here.

 There are two possible solutions to this: